 To understand the correct meaning of “judge not lest yet be judged”, we must also read the verse that follows it.

 Matthew 7:2 says, “For in the same way you judge others, you will be judged, and with the measure you use, it will be measured to you.”

 When we form a judgement about someone’s actions or behavior, we should be careful in choosing our words.
 The way we speak to others will impact how they speak to us.
 If we judge people harshly, sooner or later, we will be judged harshly in return.

-The wrong way to judge someone is to be excessively critical and to have no compassion or mercy when they have done something wrong.
+The wrong way to judge someone is to be extremely critical and to have no compassion or mercy when they have done something wrong.

 The right way to judge is to speak to others in the way we would want to be spoken to.
 This is the Golden Rule.
-We should speak the truth in love, and sometimes be bold, but never insulting or rude.
+We should speak the truth in love, and sometimes be bold and direct, but never insulting or rude.

-Everyone is guilty of wrongdoing.
-When another person sins, we must remember that we have sinned too.
+When we form a judgement of someone, we need to have humility.
+If a person has sinned against us, we must remember that we have sinned too.
 As human beings, we are all fallen; we all make mistakes.

-Finally, when we judge another person’s actions or behavior, we must do so with humility, and not think we are better or more virtuous than they are.
+Finally, when we judge another person’s actions or behavior, we must not think we are superior or more virtuous than they are.